-Response: The street network has been designed per the Frog Pond West Street Demonstration Plan with minor modifications.
-Future connections to adjacent sites are anticipated to the west.
+Response: The street network has been designed to be substantially consistent with the Frog Pond West Street Demonstration Plan with minor modifications due to the presence of a mature, native tree grove in the northwest portion of the property, and practical stormwater facility locations in Tracts A and B. Future connections to adjacent sites are anticipated to the west and east.
 This standard is met.